 We’re in the midst of a mental health crisis and demand for our listening service is strong.

-We urgently need volunteers from all walks of life to support members of the community with low-level mental health problems.
-The shortage of male volunteers is particularly acute – many of our male service users express a preference to talk to another man and we are not currently able to meet this need for everyone.
+We urgently need volunteers from all walks of life to support community members with low-level mental health problems.
+The shortage of male volunteers is particularly acute – many of our male service users prefer to talk to another man, and we are not currently able to meet this need for everyone.

 What would you do as a listening volunteer?

-Your role will be to let service users talk through their feelings and experiences without judgement or telling them what to do.
-So the key qualities we look for in our volunteers is compassion and a non-judgemental attitude.
+Your role will let service users talk through their feelings and experiences without judging or telling them what to do.
+So the key qualities we look for in our volunteers are compassion and a non-judgemental attitude.